6 Reasons to use NDA for IT Development

 When it comes to IT development, the use of a Non-Disclosure Agreement (NDA) is something that the hiring party needs to consider.
-An NDA is something you can completely forgo or it is something you can request with every project you have someone complete for you.
+An NDA is something you can completely forgo or it is something you can request for every project you have someone complete for you.
 You’re going to want to consider if the NDA is truly necessary and if it is, you’ll need to find a moderate approach to requesting NDAs.

 If you skip getting an NDA all together, you may ruin the success of your project before it’s ever launched.
 If you ask for an NDA all the time, you’re going to overwhelm, not just yourself, but the other party with cumbersome paperwork.
 So what are you to do?

 If you want to keep your ideas secretive, don’t discuss them a lot with others and keep your conversations between you and the IT developer.
-When you start delving into the “how tos” get that NDA.
+When you start delving into the “how-tos” get that NDA.
 When you start sharing data and documentation, again it’s time for an NDA.

-When you are looking to use the services of someone outside your business, like vendors or independent contractors, it’s always a good idea to have the individuals sign an NDA.
+When you are looking to use the services of someone outside your business, like vendors or independent contractors, it’s a good idea to have the individuals sign an NDA.
 You can have them sign it and keep it on file, thereby protecting you in the immediate and distant future.

 Alternatively, if you are looking to work with some people who will be financially backing your project or business, asking for an NDA might not be a great idea.
-Many investors do not care for NDAs, so it is best to refrain from asking for one.
+Many investors do not care for NDA, so it is best to refrain from asking for one.

 Like Kentucky Fried Chicken, Pepsi, and Coca-Cola, if you’ve got a big trade secret to protect, you’ll definitely want NDAs.